GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 #let global-spec = $colMath(S_k, #olive)$
 #let chunk-spec = $colMath(tilde(S)_k, #maroon)$
 *Minimal energy criteria.*
-We aim at preventing the inclusion of samples were one of the target sources is not active enough for the duration of the recording.\
+We aim to prevent the inclusion of samples where one of the target sources is not active enough for the recording duration.\
 Given its #acr("STFT") $S in CC^(T times F)$, the average energy
 #footnote[
   Strictly speaking, this quantity is dimensionally equivalent to a spectral energy density.
-  We will further refer to it as _energy_ for clarity.
+  For clarity, we will further refer to it as _energy_.
 ]
 of a real-valued signal, expressed in decibels (dB), is defined as
 $